 Chairman John Allan talks the new Tesco

-One of the first events during his tenure was the Tesco Board's appointment of Dixons executive John Allan as Chairman.
+Among the first events of his tenure was the Tesco Board's appointment of Dixons executive John Allan as Chairman.
 Since then, the management duo have presided over an impressive turnaround at the UK's largest grocer by sales.
 An overgrown assortment has been pruned, the vast store base streamlined, and, above all, consumer end prices sharpened.

 Tesco's latest quarter reveals the strongest growth at home since 2009 and a positive trend for the sixth season in a row.
 But the market leader with annual net revenues of €57bn is challenged as never before on its own turf by the German discounters and Amazon Fresh.
 Your call John...